sbashir1/Group-Project-Base/README.md

 ## How to run application on a server
 1. Open repository in VSCode terminal or Terminal application.
 2. Run ```npm start```.
 There should be no errors.
+3. In a web browser, go to url: http://localhost:3000/.

 * [Markdown guide](https://www.markdownguide.org/cheat-sheet/)